 (For hiking and at camp)

 In addition to two pairs of liner gloves, I pack insulated gloves for warmth.
 They weigh slightly under 3 ounces (2.85 oz.).
-Depending on expected temperatures, I would either take mid-weight or heavy insulated gloves.
+Depending on expected temperatures, I would either take mid-weight or more heavily insulated gloves.

 Either way, I rarely need these gloves.
 I mostly rely on the liner gloves.
 However, there are times when warmer gloves are desirable.
 Because they are not needed much, they are not exposed to much wear and tear and don’t need to be made of heavy materials.
 For mid-weight gloves, I wanted lighter gloves than those sold for outdoor recreation.
 The lightest pair I found were insulated gloves that have a thin nylon shell, no Gore-Tex shell, and only very thin vinyl reinforcing.
 They are just low-cost formal wear.
 I have not been able to find these online (the brand label only says “Pro-TEX” (2.85 oz.), but if I were looking for a replacement, I would look for winter gloves in a regular clothing store.
 That said, I am unlikely to replace them because I have decided to switch over to waterproof thermal gloves (mentioned above) which are more versatile and just as warm.

 Heavy-weight gloves and/or mittens